muayedjj/data-structures-and-algorithms/Documentation/trees/README.md

 # **Data Structures: Trees**

-## Code Challenge 15
+## Code Challenge 15-16

 ## Problem Domain: Implementation of Trees

-Node
+### Code challenge 15: **`add()`** & **`contains()`**

+1. **Node**
 Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.
 Binary Tree
 Create a Binary Tree class
+Define a method for each of the depth first traversals:
+- pre-order
+- in order
-Define a method for each of the depth first traversals: pre order in order post order which returns an array of the values, ordered appropriately.
+- post order which returns an array of the values, ordered appropriately.

-Binary Search Tree
+2. **Binary Search Tree**
 Create a Binary Search Tree class
 This class should be a sub-class (or your languages equivalent) of the Binary Tree Class, with the following additional methods:
-Add
+- Add
-Arguments: value
+   - Arguments: value
-Return: nothing
+   - Return: nothing
    Adds a new node with that value in the correct location in the binary search tree.

-Contains
+- Contains
-Argument: value
+  - Argument: value
-Returns: boolean indicating whether or not the value is in the tree at least once.
+  Returns: boolean indicating whether the value is in the tree at least once.
   Structure and Testing
   Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
 You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

 Be sure to follow your language/frameworks standard naming conventions (e.g. C# uses PascalCasing for all method and class names).